 Peterborough’s digital city ambitions began with the deployment of a 90-kilometre gigabit network in 2014, which connects 107 public sector sites, including council offices, schools and hospitals.

 The network provides the council with the foundations it needs to transform its IT operations.
-As Godfrey explains: “With a world-class fibre network, we can make greater use of cloud services.
+As Godfrey explains: “With a world-class fibre network, we can make greater use of Salesforce Success Cloud.
 This will enable the IT team to spend less time maintaining systems and more time configuring systems to increase efficiency.
 It changes the role of IT at the council.”

 Salesforce was one of the council’s first cloud recruits and is at the heart of the council’s technology strategy, with the initial implementation taking only three months.